cschreib/speclib/xshooter/README.md

 # Produce 2D spectra

-Follow the ESO instructions to start EsoReflex, and open the X-SHOOTER pipeline (Xshooter.xml file).
+Follow the ESO instructions to start EsoReflex, and open the X-SHOOTER pipeline (```xshooter.xml file```).
 This will seem atrociously complicated, and it is.
 Fortunately the default behavior of the pipeline is very decent in most cases, so we won't adjust any detail here and simply let it run unsupervised, which is fairly easy.
 If you ever feel lost, take a look at the [official tutorial](ftp://ftp.eso.org/pub/dfs/pipelines/xshooter/xshoo-reflex-tutorial-2.17.pdf).

-Set the ```ROOT_DATA_DIR``` variable to point to the directory where you want to store the 2D spectra produced by the pipeline.
-To do so, double click on the variable and use the dialog to navigate to the directory.
-Once you found it, press OK and make sure the variable has been correctly updated (I have seen cases where it did not, and I had to repeat the procedure once again...).
+Set the ```ROOT_DATA_DIR``` variable to point to the directory where you want to store the output of the pipeline.
+To do so, double click on the variable and click "Browse", then use the dialog to navigate to the directory.
+Once you found it, press "OK" and make sure the variable has been correctly updated (I have seen cases where it did not, and I had to repeat the procedure once again...).
 Do the same with ```RAW_DATA_DIR```, and make it point to the directory in which you  stored the X-SHOOTER raw data for the first OB, in the previous step.
 Finally, make sure the ```CALIB_DATA_DIR``` is correct and points to the X-SHOOTER calibration data directory (for example, for me it was ```/home/cschreib/programming/xshooter/calib/xshoo-2.9.3```).

 Once you're done, click the "Run" button (green "play" button at the top).
 The pipeline will analyze the directories you setup, and look for data to reduce.
 If all goes well, it will identify your OB and list a couple different data sets, typically one per arm, and separating science observations from telluric standards (if you have any).
 Look for the column ```SEQ.ARM``` to know the arm corresponding to a data set (UVB, VIS, or NIR).
 The ```OBJECT``` column should tell you the observed target (```STD,TELLURIC``` for telluric standard, and whatever target name you set for your program for science observations).